 The College Board reports the average scale scores of students who gave permission to release those scores to their schools.
-The graph above compares the mean mathematics and verbal scores for Mt.
-Pleasant attained in 1997 and 1998 with those attained by students across the state and across the nation.
+The chart above compares the mean mathematics and verbal scores for Mt.
+Pleasant students for the past three years with the mean of students taking the test in the district, state and across the nation.

-On average, during the 1998-99 school year, 95.1% of Mt.
+On average, during the 1999-2000 school year, 95.2% of Mt.
 Pleasant High School students attended school each day.
-Of the 4.9% of the students absent, excused absences for illnesses, court appearances, medical appointments, field trips, etc. accounted for 4%.
-The remaining .9% were unexcused absences due to cutting, suspensions, family vacations, etc.
+Of the 4.8% of the students absent, excused absences for illnesses, court appearances, medical appointments, field trips, etc. accounted for 3.8%.
+The remaining 1% were unexcused absences due to cutting, suspensions, family vacations, etc.

 Student attendance is a must for student success.
 Mt.
 Pleasant High School monitors attendance by notifying parents via phone calls when students are absent.
 Some calls are made personally by attendance personnel and some are made by means of a computerized phone calling system that makes calls to the homes of absent students during the night hours from 4:15 p.m. to 9:30 p.m.
 Absences are also noted on six-week and semester report cards.
-The homeschool liaison may make home visits when students have missed an excessive amount of school or when phone contacts are unsuccessful.
+The homeschool liaison may make home visits when students have missed an excessive